stackrox/stackrox/pkg/features/README.md

 Feature flags can be valuable to ship features in a preview state, to provide the end user a way to disable some functionality or to control any boolean setting.

 > :warning: Feature flags cannot be used inside migrations or schema changes.
-In other words any such change will always be applied regardless of any feature flag value.
+> Migrations must be merged to the master branch without any feature flag gate, and must not break any current features.

 ## Adding a feature flag